freeslugs/advanced-js-talk/README.md

 That doesn't really help.

 Essentially, asynchronous means <i>a function takes unpredictable time to complete.</i> So in our example, the for loop executed and completed before the setTimeout function even began.
 We need to wait for the console.log before we increment the i.
 How can we fix that?
+Before we tackle this problem, let's review what synchronous functions are.

 <a id="sync"></a>
 ## 1.1 Synchronous Functions